Journal Author

 Treasuring Jesus

 I constantly need to wrestle with the question, “Am I getting my identity from what Jesus did for me or from my achievements and success?”
 Often it’s both.
-It's a struggle.
-As my heart rests in my true identity as a daughter of the King, I can be radically generous with my money.
+It’s a struggle.
+As my heart rests in my true identity as a daughter of the King, I am free to be radically generous with my money.
 Embracing God’s grace will always make me more generous.
 Embracing our world’s materialistic culture will always make me hoard.
 When my identity and security are rooted in Christ, then my money becomes a tool for doing good and serving people.

 06